 What Roundup® users need to know about non-Hodgkin’s lymphoma

 Since the 1970s, farmers, nursery workers, professional landscapers, and home gardeners have been using Roundup® to kill weeds.
 The main ingredient in Roundup is glyphosate—a herbicide that kills weeds while allowing lawns and plants to grow.
 However, the glyphosate found in Roundup may also cause a form of cancer known as non-Hodgkin’s lymphoma (NHL).

-You may be entitled to compensation if you or a loved one has developed non-Hodskin’s lymphoma and have a history of heavy Roundup weed killer exposure.
-Schedule a FREE consultation with Chris Hudson Law Group to discuss the lawsuit and see if you might be eligible.
+You may be entitled to compensation if you or a loved one has developed non-Hodgkin’s lymphoma and have a history of heavy Roundup weed killer exposure.
+Call 888-991-8011 to schedule a free consultation with Chris Hudson Law Group to discuss the lawsuit and find out if you are eligible.

 What Is Non-Hodgkin’s Lymphoma?

 NHL is a type of cancer that begins in the body’s white blood cells.
 Cancer can develop anywhere there is lymph tissue such as in the spleen, bone marrow, thymus, adenoids, tonsils, or digestive tract.
 Symptoms of NHL may include swollen lymph nodes, abdominal pain, abdominal swelling, chest pain, respiratory problems, unexplained fatigue, unexplained weight loss, and unexplained fever.

 Most people see their doctor because they’ve found a lump, experience some of these symptoms, or don’t feel well in general.
 To diagnose NHL, the doctor may run a variety of tests, including: